UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 <a name="twoModeNetwork"></a><small>RecordCollection.</small>**[<ins>twoModeNetwork</ins>]({{ site.baseurl }}{{ page.url }}#twoModeNetwork)**(_tag1, tag2, directed=False, recordType=True, nodeCount=True, edgeWeight=True, stemmerTag1=None, stemmerTag2=None_):

-Creates a network of the objects found by two WOS tags _tag1_ and _tag2_.
+Creates a network of the objects found by two WOS tags _tag1_ and _tag2_, each node marked by which tag spawned it making the resultant graph bipartite.

-A **twoModeNetwork()** looks are each Record in the RecordCollection and extracts its values for the tags given by _tag1_ and _tag2_, e.g. the `"WC"` and `"LA"` tags.
+A **twoModeNetwork()** looks at each Record in the `RecordCollection` and extracts its values for the tags given by _tag1_ and _tag2_, e.g. the `'WC'` and `'LA'` tags.
 Then for each object returned by each tag and edge is created between it and every other object of the other tag.
-So the WOS defined subject tag `"WC"` and language tag `"LA"`, will give a two-mode network showing the connections between subjects and languages.
-Each node will have an attribute call `"type"` that gives the tag that created it or both if both created it, e.g. the node `"English"` would have the type attribute be `"LA"`.
+So the WOS defined subject tag `'WC'` and language tag `'LA'`, will give a two-mode network showing the connections between subjects and languages.
+Each node will have an attribute call `'type'` that gives the tag that created it or both if both created it, e.g. the node `'English'` would have the type attribute be `'LA'`.

 The number of times each object occurs is count if _nodeCount_ is `True` and the edges count the number of co-occurrences if _edgeWeight_ is `True`.
 Both are`True` by default.